Old Testament in Modern Hebrew adapted to youth

 - Parallel Bible with Masoretic text on one side and the modern translation on the other side.

-- “HaEdut” – New Testament in Modern Hebrew adapted for youth
+- “HaEdut” – volume 6, New Testament in Modern Hebrew adapted for youth